A test for directional-linear independence, with applications to wildfire orientation and size

-For the von Mises kernel, the value of $c_{h,q}(L)$ is $C_q\lrp{1/h^2}\allowbreak e^{1/h^2}$ and the directional estimator (\ref{kernel_directional}) can be interpreted as a mixture of $q$--von Mises--Fisher densities as follows:
+For the von Mises kernel, the value of $c_{h,q}(L)$ is $C_q\lrp{1/h^2}\allowbreak e^{1/h^2}$ and the directional estimator (\ref{kernel_directional}) can be interpreted as a mixture of von Mises-Fisher densities:

 Note that large values of $h$ provide a small concentration parameter, which results in a uniform model in the sphere, whereas small values of $h$ give high concentrations around the sample observations, providing an undersmoothed curve.
-Cross--validation rules based on Likelihood Cross Validation ($\mathrm{LCV}$) and Least Squares Cross Validation ($\mathrm{LSCV}$) for bandwidth selection were discussed by \cite{Hall1987}.
+Cross-validation rules based on Likelihood Cross Validation (LCV) and Least Squares Cross Validation (LSCV) for bandwidth selection were discussed by \cite{Hall1987}.